wpplugindevcom/textbrowser/README.md

 I can write something for you for 160 usd / per hour and got a bill from the company I am working for.

 ### Requirements
-WordPress
+- WordPress,
-Telegram Bot token
+- Telegram Bot token,
-(for Snapshots) api keys of snapshot engines
+- (for Snapshots) api keys of snapshot engines

 there is a function inside called wp_get_googlelink($url) which is not published here. this has different reasons. one is , that google said they deprecate it, the second reason: